KelvinTegelaar/CIPP/docs/general/faq.md

 <details>
 <summary>

-## I'm getting an error that "you must use multi-factor authentication to access" what's going on?
+## I'm getting an error that "you must use multi-factor authentication to access" what's going on? {#mfa-error}

 </summary>